 Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping America and the world.
-It conducts public opinion polling, demographic research, media content analysis and other empirical social science research in the areas of U.S. politics and policy views; media and journalism; internet and technology; religion and public life; Hispanic trends; global attitudes and U.S. social and demographic trends.
-Pew Research does not take policy positions.
+It conducts public opinion polling, demographic research, media content analysis and other empirical social science research in the areas of U.S. politics and policy views; media and journalism; internet and technology; science and society; religion and public life; Hispanic trends; global attitudes and U.S. social and demographic trends.
+Pew Research Center does not take policy positions.
 It is a subsidiary of The Pew Charitable Trusts.
-Pew Research Center’s work is carried out by a staff of 130.
+The Center’s work is carried out by a staff of about 140.

 The Communications Assistant is a member of the Pew Research Center’s communications team who assists in media relations; handles general email and phone correspondence; updates contact databases; monitors a variety of quantitative indicators related to dissemination; and provides administrative and logistical support for events and other activities.
 The position reports to the Director of Communications.

 - Assist with media relations by monitoring and compiling daily press clips, distributing press releases and adding to press lists.
 Build press lists using Cision, Leadership Directories and other tools.

 - Assist with stakeholder/public relations by answering the communications phone line, checking general information email accounts and following up with communications colleagues and researchers as appropriate; responding to requests for information and permissions; maintaining stakeholder mailing lists; and assisting in the distribution of publications.

 - Update, maintain and help build communications contact lists using Salesforce and Excel.